 Currency symbols such as £ or $ should be avoided, wherever possible.
 However, where their use is unavoidable (e.g. where they form part of a model wording), a clear statement of their intent (e.g. “Where the symbol $ is used in this contract it refers to US Dollars (USD)”) should be used.

-During placing the broker and insurers must ensure that the contract clearly states all of the contract terms and references or attaches all wordings and clauses used unless these differ for each declaration bound in which case the lineslip may refer to the wordings being agreed on each declaration.
-Where a wording, or clause, is referenced on the lineslip (as it is the default wording that will apply for declarations) then the full wording must be readily available to the broker and to all insurers (e.g. by being held on a widely available Wordings Database).
+During placing the broker and insurers must ensure that the contract clearly states all of the contract terms and references or attaches all wordings and clauses used unless these differ for each insurance bound in which case the line slip may refer to the wordings being agreed on each declaration.
+Where a wording, or clause, is referenced on the Line slip then the full wording must be readily available to the broker and to all insurers (e.g. by being held on a widely available Wordings Database).
 If a wording, or clause, is not readily available to all parties then it must be attached in full.
-Where reference is made to an original, underlying or expiring policy on the lineslip then this must be unambiguously referenced e.g. by providing the policy number on each declaration.
+Where reference is made to an original, underlying or expiring policy on the Line slip then this must be unambiguously referenced e.g. by providing the policy number on each declaration.

 National Laws do not need to be attached in full, as they are in common usage and freely available to all interested parties (e.g. Marine Insurance Act 1906; German General Rules of Marine Insurance; etc).